-For primary producers of crops and pasture who are experiencing browsing problems from possums, crop protection (spotlight) permits are available on application to the Department of Primary Industries, Parks, Water and Environment by phoning (03) 6165 4305.
+For primary producers of crops and pasture who are experiencing browsing problems from possums, crop protection (spotlight) permits are available on application to the Department of Natural Resouces and Environment, Wildlife Services Branch, by phoning (03) 6165 4305.

 Possum nesting box

 of the roof should be weather sealed with a folded strip of sheet metal, aluminium angle or a rubber flap.
 (An old rubber inner tube is OK).